sanjay-azad/en/docs/ai.md

 **Life:** We all know that living beings on Earth are endowed with some intelligence to undergo their life processes and activities.
 They take actions based on their bodily needs and their body manufactures hormones, and processes electrical impulses.
 Thus, they ensure the survival of their species through evolution.
 The intelligence that drives this whole process is called life.
 We feel and we believe - and that shapes how we behave towards external triggers.
 Some beliefs are inherent, and some we formulate as we live.
 Our intelligence is responsible for our constant learning.
 We share those learnings through certain levels of communication and cooperation - which is itself a measure of intelligence.

-**Science:** Anything which is systematic and objective comes under science.
+**Science:** Anything which is systematic, structured, and objective comes under science.
 All sorts of knowledge - true or untrue, if it has been derived by following a systematic procedure and if it is objective in nature, ie, can be imparted through teaching with zero variability - then this knowledge is scientific.
 There is a lot of doubt around the utility and contribution of science - mostly because its definition is not clear to the public, and partly because it has been used by the human greed to exploit resources.

 {: .note }
 Mathematics is science, counting system is science, language is science, psychology is science - as they are based on conventions or theories that are objective (or we have made them so).

 As soon as there is a subjectivity in a knowledge, it goes outside science, eg, spirituality - which is based on personal experience, and there is no way to reporduce the exact same result on two diffeernt persons (at least for now).

 The belief, in India, that if a cat crosses our way - it results in a bad journey, is not scientific and is, in fact, a superstition.
 Why?
 Because this fact is not reproducible.
 We are not downgrading it from kowledge.
 It remains a knowledge as somebody or a group of people (let's say 100 out of 1000) might have experienced this correlation.
 But, that does not make it a scientific fact.
 So is the case of personal experiences, beliefs and encounters.

 So, the scope of science is ever increasing as we encapsulate & systemetize more and more of our *life* knowledge, and make it objective (worthy to be imparted with zero variability).
 Thus, we accept that the Science is always limited - purposefully, as it does not accept any subjectivity.
 Also, it need not be error free.
 The catch here is that - while relying on the objectivity of science, we are relying on our sense organs, which are not fool-proof.